Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/State_Delegates.md

 Kotlin property delegates that map scoreboard objectives or [NBT storage](https://minecraft.wiki/w/Commands/data) paths to simple `var` properties.
 Writing to the property emits the corresponding Minecraft command.

-This helper is meant to reduce repetitive boilerplate in command-generation code.
+This helper reduces repetitive boilerplate in command-generation code.
 You write Kotlin that looks like state mutation, while Kore still emits explicit vanilla commands underneath.

+The two main delegate types are:

+- `ScoreboardDelegate` for integer scoreboard-backed state.
+- `StorageDelegate<T>` for NBT-backed storage paths.

 ## Scoreboard delegate